 - Have a disability rating for their service-connected condition

-A disability rating is a judgement, in the form of a percentage, given by a doctor on the severity of one’s injury.
-Typically, the size of a settlement is calculated on a combination of income, injured body part, and the disability rating.
+A disability rating is a judgment, in the form of a percentage, given by a doctor on the severity of one’s injury.
+Typically, the size of a settlement is calculated on a combination of income, injured body parts, and the disability rating.

 At least one of the following must also be true of the veteran:

 - Got injured or sick while in the military and can link this condition to the lasting disability

 - Had a preexisting injury that was made worse by the time spent in the military